 What time of year should you visit Plitvice Lakes?

-In my opinion, the best time of year to visit Plitvice Lakes National Park is during the shoulder seasons: spring, early summer, or late summer/early autumn.
+In my opinion, visiting Plitvice Lakes National Park during the shoulder seasons is best: spring, early summer, or late summer/early autumn.
 During the middle of summer, while beautiful, it can be very crowded (more on this later).

 While the weather is cooler, the colors in autumn are said to be beautiful.
 The photos of Plitvice Lakes in autumn below prove that:

 Is winter a good time to visit Plitvice Lakes?
 While it gets very cold, the lakes do look beautiful in the snow!
 If you can bear the cold weather, then it might be worth it.

 Is Plitvice Lakes National Park crowded in the summer?

 Very.
 Unfortunately, no matter what time you go during the peak summer months, Plitvice is going to be packed.
 Like miserably packed.
 Like freaking Disney World miserably packed.

 Thousands and thousands of people were crammed on this narrow boardwalk trying to get THE photo.
 This video shows it below (or you can see it in my IG story highlight):